 Following the admission of exhibits from 10 local governments in Kogi State, lead PDP attorney Chief Chris Uche, SAN, put in one of his named witnesses who testified about how INEC failed to transfer results in real-time “as promised.”

-But as soon as the witness reached the witness box and just before he was about to take the oath, INEC’s attorney, Mr Abubakar Mahmoud, SAN, stood and objected to the hearing of the witness’s testimony.
+But as soon as the witness reached the witness box and just before he was about to take the oath, INEC’s attorney, Mr Abubakar Mahmoud, SAN, stood and objected to hearing the witness’s testimony.

 In response, Uche stated that because the witness had been subpoenaed, they were not obligated to give the respondents his statement first.
 He also claimed that the witness’s testimony wasn’t unusual enough to call for an adjournment.

-In an effort to be accommodating, the court’s presiding justice, Justice Haruna Simon Tsammani, advocated stopping the trial for 30 minutes so that respondents could review the documents and then cross-examine the first subpoenaed witness.
+To accommodate this, the court’s presiding justice, Justice Haruna Simon Tsammani, advocated stopping the trial for 30 minutes so that respondents could review the documents and then cross-examine the first subpoenaed witness.

 Following the respondents’ insistence, Uche urged the court to adjourn till tomorrow for the calling of the three subpoenaed witnesses.